ahmontero/django-postman/docs/quickstart.rst

 See also :ref:`styles` for the stylesheets of views.

-For Django 1.3+, just follow the instructions related to the staticfiles app.
+Just follow the instructions related to the staticfiles app.

 Examples
 --------